memgraph/docs/docs/import-data/data-streams/manage-streams.md

 ### Check the transformed incoming data

-To see the results of the transformation module use the `CHECK STREAM` clause.
+To see the results of the transformation module, use the `CHECK STREAM` clause.
 It will consume the message from the last committed offset but won't commit the offsets.
-There is no committed offset coming from a newly created stream, so by default, Memgraph will wait `30000` milliseconds (`30` seconds) for new messages and after that, it will throw a timeout exception.
-You can change the timeout by adding the `TIMEOUT` sub-clause and adding a custom time to the query.
+There is no committed offset coming from a newly created stream, so by default, Memgraph will wait `30000` milliseconds (`30` seconds) for new messages, and after that, it will throw a timeout exception.
+You can change the timeout by adding the `TIMEOUT` sub-clause and a custom time to the query.

 The following Cypher query will transform new messages that come from the stream within 60 seconds: